-TARGET COMPOUND LIST (TCL) - A list of compounds designated by the Statement of Work (See Exhibit C) for analysis.
+TARGET COMPOUND LIST (TCL) - A list of compounds designated by the Statement of Work (SOW) (See Exhibit C) for analysis.

-TIME - When required to record time on any deliverable item, time shall be expressed as Military Time, i.e., a 24-hour clock.
+TIME - When required to record time on any deliverable item, time shall be expressed in Military Time (i.e., a 24-hour clock).

-TRAFFIC REPORT (TR) - An EPA sample identification form filled out by the sampler, which accompanies the sample during shipment to the laboratory and which documents sample condition and receipt by the laboratory.
+TRAFFIC REPORT - A Government furnished sample identification form filled out by the sampler, that accompanies the sample during shipment to the laboratory and that documents sample condition and receipt by the laboratory.